 5. Lachung - Haven For Nature Lovers

 The list of tourist places in Sikkim cannot overlook Lachung.
-It is a high-altitude peaceful village and one of the best places to visit in North Sikkim during winters.
+It is a peaceful high-altitude village and one of the best places to visit in North Sikkim during winters.
 Lachung is an abode to the Tibetan and Bhutia community.
-The magnificent Lachung Chu River, also known as Lachung Gompa adds a wondrous appeal to this mountain village.
+The magnificent Lachung Chu River, also known as Lachung Gompa, adds a great appeal to this mountain village.
 Resting at an altitude of about 8,858 feet, the place is known for its beautiful surroundings.
-Surrounded by the snow-capped mountain peaks, beautiful waterfalls, meandering glacial rivers, and fruit orchards.
+It is surrounded by snow-capped mountain peaks, stunning waterfalls, meandering glacial rivers, and fruit orchards.
 Lachung is a must-visit place in Sikkim to experience a serene escape.
-If you are a fan of snow, then the winter months are the best time to visit Lachung.
+If you are a fan of snow, the winter months are the best time to visit Lachung.

 Inserting Facts -